urllib3/urllib3/docs/user-guide.rst

 If you want to install the packages manually, you will need ``pyOpenSSL``, ``cryptography``, ``idna``, and ``certifi``.

-.. note:: If you are not using Mac OS X or Windows, note that `cryptography
+.. note:: If you are not using macOS or Windows, note that `cryptography
     <https://cryptography.io/en/latest/>`_ requires additional system packages
     to compile.
 See `building cryptography on Linux
     <https://cryptography.io/en/latest/installation/#building-cryptography-on-linux>`_